bengtj100/stacky-lang/Reference.md

 So the `if <predicate> then <do-if-true> else <do-if-false>` becomes `<predicate> <do-if-true> <do-if-false> ?`.

-**NOTE:** the sub-stacks are not necessary unless a branch needs to execute more than one operation.
+**NOTE:** the lists are not necessary unless a branch needs to execute more than one operation.
 The example above can be rewritten as:

 ```
 [ swap 65 >= 2 1 ? / ] 'compute_discount;